NetAngels/celery-tasktree/README.rst

 ::

-    from tasktree import task_with_callbacks, TaskTree
+    from celery_tasktree import task_with_callbacks, TaskTree

     @task_with_callbacks
     def some_action(...):